TANDEM: Temporal-Aware Neural Detection for Multimodal Hate Speech: Experimental Results

 The strongest and most consistent results are obtained with \textbf{SFT + SCCR + RL}.
 Across HateMM and MHC, this configuration outperforms both zero-shot baselines (Table~\ref{tab:zs_context_results}) and single-stage training (Table~\ref{tab:tandem_all_datasets}) on nearly all structured metrics.
 On HateMM, it achieves the highest Avg F1 and Exact Match accuracy for target identification while also improving timestamp localization relative to SFT-only and zero-shot models.
 On MHC, SFT provides a strong semantic prior, while SCCR-conditioned RL improves temporal grounding, yielding the best macro/weighted F1 and localization scores with minimal loss in overall accuracy.
 This indicates that \acro effectively balances competing objectives across tasks.

+As shown in Table~\mbox{\ref{tab:pos_neg}}, the full set numbers are inflated by normal (non-hateful) samples, where empty timestamps and empty target labels are counted as perfect matches.
+If the model points to the wrong segment in a hateful video or hallucinates on a clean video, the evaluation metrics decrease, so there is no scope for ``False Positive Grounding.''
+Further, the jump in MHC score is significant because the dataset is highly imbalanced, with more than 60\% videos labeled as ``Normal.''

 Ablation results further clarify the role of SCCR.
 Models trained with SCCR consistently outperform their counterparts trained without it, particularly under RL.
-This confirms that self-constrained context rounds provide a stable cross-modal signal that mitigates reward sparsity and prevents modality drift during policy optimization.
+This confirms that SCCR provides a stable cross-modal signal that mitigates reward sparsity and prevents modality drift during policy optimization.
 While sequence-level sampling (GSPO) improves stability for MHC, token-level GRPO performs better on HateMM, suggesting that optimal sampling granularity depends on dataset characteristics.
 Nevertheless, the dominant factor remains the presence of structured context and prior supervision rather than the specific RL variant.

 Additional insights are provided by the binary MHC results in Table~\ref{tab:mhc_binary}.
 When collapsing labels into a binary setting, SFT + SCCR + RL yields consistent improvements in macro F1 ($0.57\pm0.05$ for VL) over both SFT-only and RL-only baselines, indicating that the benefits of tandem optimization extend beyond fine-grained multi-class distinctions.
 This also suggests that some classification errors in the multiclass setting stem from label ambiguity rather than a failure to detect harmful content.